A Woman Won The Nobel Prize In Literature For The First Time Since 2015

 As reported by New Republic, the Swedish Academy seemed determined to amend their pathetic record this year.
 The new chair of the Swedish Academy's Literature Committee, Anders Olsson, made as much explicitly clear when he said, "We had a more Eurocentric perspective on literature and now we are looking all over the world.
 Previously it was much more male-oriented.
 Now we have so many female writers who are really great, so we hope the prize and the whole process of the prize has been intensified and is much broader in its scope."

-Both winners this year are, however, Europeans, which hardly strays from the Swedish Academy's mission to celebrate and reward authors from different experiences.
+Both winners this year, however, are Europeans, which hardly aligns with the Swedish Academy's mission to celebrate and reward authors who are historically marginalized.
+Perhaps they should award the Nobel Prize in Literature to a woman of color every year for the next century, to even things out.

 Two more Nobel Prizes will be awarded this year: The Nobel Peace Prize, to be announced on Friday, and the Nobel Memorial Prize in Economic Science, to be announced on Monday.